-- 1. Make a recommendation to the ASI Board for the approval of student members to the Elections Complaint Committee and the Appellate Council, if a vacancy occurs.
+- a.
+Make a recommendation to the ASI Board for the approval of student members to the Elections Complaint Committee and the Appellate Council, if a vacancy occurs.
 In the event the ASI President is a candidate, the order of succession as prescribed in the ASI BYLAWS, Section VII.D shall be followed.
-None of those recommending may be running for office. - 2.
+None of those recommending may be running for office. - b.
 Announce the names of election winners, unless the ASI President is a candidate.
-In the event that the ASI President is a candidate, the order of succession as prescribed in the ASI BYLAWS Section VII.D shall be followed.
-None of those announcing may be running for office.

-D. Duties of ASI Executive Director
+In the event that the ASI President is a candidate or unable to attend, the order of succession as prescribed in the ASI BYLAWS Section VII.D shall be followed unless no ASI Executive Board Member may attend.
+In the case that an ASI Executive Board Member may not attend, the ASI President, in mutual agreement with the ASI Executive Director, has the authority to designate a Board Member to announce the names of election winners that does not follow the order of succession.
+None of those announcing may be running for office. - D. Duties of ASI Executive Director